AnyLog-co/documentation/training/Session II (Deployment).md

 Identify the machine assigned to each of the 4 AnyLog Instances (Master, Query and 2 Operators).

-## Prerequisites installations:
+## Prerequisites (software installations):
 On each AnyLog node deploy Docker:
 * [Docker](https://docs.docker.com/get-docker/)

 In this training, users create a configuration file using a questioner.
-Therefore, install on each AnyLog node Python and Dotenv:
+Therefore, Python and Dotenv are installed on each AnyLog node :
 * [Python](https://www.python.org/downloads/)
 * [Dotenv](https://pypi.org/project/python-dotenv/)